jrandj/aws-security-specialty/README.md

     * Log file integrity validation includes SHA-256 hashing and RSA for digital signing.
 Log files are delivered with a digest file that can be used to validate the integrity of the log file.

     * CloudTrail logs need to be secured as they may contain PII such as usernames and emails.
 Only security personnel should be granted administrator access to CloudTrail using IAM.
 Access to the S3 bucket containing the logs should be controlled using bucket policies, and MFA should be required for delete on those objects.
-Lifecycle rules should be used to move log files to Glacier or to delete them.
+Lifecycle rules should be used to move log files to AWS Glacier or to delete them.

     * By default CloudTrail logs are encrypted by SSE-S3 even if there is no S3 bucket level encryption.